leonuz/leonuz.github.io/_posts/2022-06-06-Jasons-Web-Tarot-2.markdown

 ### Brute Forcing a HS256 JSON Web Token
 As secure as HS256 is, especially when implemented the right way, brute-forcing a JSON Web Token signed with small and medium sized shared-secrets using HS256 is still very possible.

-Using [Jonh the Ripper](https://www.openwall.com/john/) (or any other tools) we can find the secret key of a HS256 JSON Web token.
+Using [John the Ripper](https://www.openwall.com/john/) (or any other tool) we can find the secret key of a HS256 JSON Web Token.

 We have the original token: